 Show moreThis location was selected following extensive research showing the area to have a high number of people who are sleeping rough.

-Additionally, the site was chosen based on evidence from other successful Common Ground projects across Australia, which indicated the importance of locating Common Grounds in proximity to public transport, local amenities and a range of public services including primary health care.
-This is to assist tenants with ease of access to a range of services available to them, in addition to services delivered on site.
+Additionally, the site was chosen based on evidence from other successful Common Ground projects across Australia, which indicated the importance of locating Common Grounds close to public transport, local amenities and a range of public services including primary health care.
+This is to help tenants access a range of services available to them, in addition to services delivered on site.

 What will it look like?

 Show moreMandurah Common Ground will have a contemporary, sustainable design, complementary to its surroundings.
-It will:
+The six-storey building will:

 - create a sense of connection and wellbeing though its indoor and outdoor communal spaces